PlumpMath/Learning/README.md

 # Learning Clojure

-This is just a place to save the files for my first steps in Clojure
+This is just a place to save my first steps in Clojure